Review and sign transactions from a single secure screen with Ledger Flex™

 Wrapped tokens, or crypto tokens or any kind for that matter, are a form of digital value.
 And much like physical assets in the real world, protecting your digital assets (such as wrapped tokens) is imperative.

-Speaking of security, nothing comes close to hardware wallets such as Ledger Nano S Plus, Nano X, and Stax in terms of securing your assets.
+Speaking of security, nothing comes close to hardware wallets such as Ledger Nano S Plus, Ledger Nano X, Ledger Flex, and Ledger Stax in terms of securing your assets.

 Ledger wallets keep your private keys and seed phrase offline at all times, ensuring no one can virtually tamper with or access your wrapped tokens.
 Despite your keys being offline, you can still access a wide range of DeFi protocols online through Ledger Live — a mobile and desktop application that connects with your Ledger wallet.